boredsquirrel/Matlab-Linux-Install/README.md

 - activating
 - icon in Appstarter
 - program in Appstarter

+also the appstarter has to be renewed when the program updates, depending on the folder probably

 This has to be automated using for example the version number of the Matlab download.
 I dont have time for this and dont use Matlab currently, feel free to create a pull request